Skip to main content

 Few of us have to make such choices.

 Millions of Americans can eat pizza and bagels and Fruit Loops till the cows come home.
 Donuts and Ding Dongs and frozen pie crusts?
 No problem.
 Gluten isn't on their radar, never mind in their daily nomenclature.
-It's a "Eww yuck" punch line in a TV sit com.
+It's a "Eww yuck" eye-roll in a TV sit com.
 Something chefs and foodies either kvetch about or flirt with, eyeing the growing gluten-free awareness trend as a dietary bandwagon.
 Or maybe an opportunity to garner a little extra revenue.
 They're mildly interested, but non-committal.

 We'll survive.

 Keeping the faith, one recipe at a time.
-So Here's to You, Dear Reader.

 Stay safe this holiday season.
 Take care of each other.